 Southie - Corned Beef and Pickling Spice Blend

 Boston Spice combined 14 different herbs and spices to make "Southie - Corned Beef and Pickling Spice Blend."
-Never again will you use that spice packet that comes with packaged corned beef or that supermarket jar of pickling spices when you want to pickle your own vegetables.
+Never again will you use that spice packet that comes with packaged corned beef or that supermarket jar of stale old pickling spices when you want to pickle your own vegetables or make corned beef.
 Boston Spice has seized the pickling day.

 The St. Patrick's Day tradition of eating corned beef and cabbage is not a real Irish tradition.
 Irish-Americans transformed and reinterpreted a tradition from the Emerald Isle.

 No one knows the origins of corned beef, but most believe it came to be when people started preserving meats through the process of salt-curing.

-But, regardless of when it all started, you will believe that Boston Spice must have been ones to invent the use of pickling spices in the pot for the tastiest Corned Beef you have eaten.
+But, regardless of when it all started, you will believe that Boston Spice must have been the ones to invent the use of pickling spices in the pot for the tastiest Corned Beef you have eaten.
 Okay, we did not invent it, but I think we perfected it.